 I have participated in the May 1st competition in Moss (southeast of Oslo) every year since 1999 when I had my competition debut there with my first collie Cindy.
 It is a tradition to “celebrate” the labor day there among flags in this labor city.
 We have had everything from the first really nice day of spring (1999) to the worst torrential rain where you could net see the bottom of the weave or about half the contacts due to lakes on the ground – and everything between.
 Seems like we had most rains, though.
 This year the sun was out, temperature about 8-10 C but the wind made it a little colder than it could have been, and it also blew down several obstacles during the day.

 Astra and me: We started with Agility 3, and when I was done running I thought we had made a clean run.
 But those watching told me that Astra had jumped off the seesaw too early.
 Entirely my fault as I had decided to wait for her, but did not.
 So we came in as number 5 with the third best time.
 Next out was jumping where we did make a clean run and came in as number 5, about 2 seconds after the best one.
 As all four ahead of me already were champions, the CC was ours That is jumping CC number two, and we only need NKKs ”large CC” before we can call Astra a jumping champion.
 The goal is of course this year, and the same goal is for agility champion where we still need one large and one small CC.
 Our final run was the team run, which was also clean.
 Two clean and one with one fault – this is a new record for us.
-(We also did that as a class 2 participant in May last year when we had our last clean agility 2 run in order to qualify for class 3 and the Norwegian Championship a week or two later.)
+(We also did that as a class 2 participant in May last year when we had our last clean agility 2 run in order to qualify for class 3 and the Norwegian Championship a week or two later – plus another clean and another with one fault.)

 Stovner teams: Being a team leader for the small teams in our club Stovner is a bit of work as we usually have 3-4 teams running in every event.
 But it is more a pleasure, as we generally have several of our teams among the three best.
 This time Stovner had four participating teams, three of these among the three best; two of these made clean runs.
 The other 6 participating teams eliminated.
 We did it again!